jahredhope/tutorial-rock-paper-scissors/2-Drawing.md

 This will be the thing that moves around the screen.
 It'll have a type for whether it is rock, paper, or scissors.

 Eventually it'll given the ability to update itself and draw itself.
+But for now lets just create a class with two methods.

+`update` will allow the piece to decide what to do in the next tick.

+`draw` will allow the piece to draw itself to the screen.

 ```ts
 type Type = "rock" | "paper" | "scissors";